Logo Futurismo

 David Rodrigues | António Borges Garden in Ponta Delgada, a mandatory stop during your 5-day itinerary for São Miguel island

-Ponta Delgada is a beautiful city with basaltic architecture, but you can also find plenty of nature.
-There are several parks, António Borges and José do Canto being the most popular ones.
-Enjoy the quiet surrounded by beautiful, fascinating vegetation and cute animals like ducks and fishes.
+Ponta Delgada is a beautiful city with basaltic architecture, and it also offers plenty of natural beauty.
+There are several parks, António Borges Garden and Mata-Jardim José do Canto being the most popular ones.
+Enjoy the quiet surrounded by beautiful, fascinating vegetation and cute animals like ducks and fish.

 Gruta do Carvão